-The term loan bears effective interest at a rate of 4.30% (2012: 4.30%; 1.12.2011: nil) per annum and secured by the followings:-
+In the previous financial year, the term loan bears effective interest at a rate of 4.3% per annum and secured by the followings:-

-- (a) legal charge over the freehold land and building as mentioned in Note 9; - (b) first party open monies deed of assignment; and - (c) corporate guarantee of the Company.
+(a) legal charge over the freehold land and building as mentioned in Note 9;

+- (b) first party open monies deed of assignment; and - (c) corporate guarantee of the Company.

-The bank overdrafts and bankers' acceptance facilities are repayable on demand and within one year respectively, and bear interest at rates ranging from 3.50% to 7.00% (2012 : 3.38% to 7.00%; 1.12.2011: 6.94% to 7.50%) per annum.
+The bank overdrafts and bankers' acceptance facilities are repayable on demand and within one year respectively, and bear interest at rates ranging from 6.22% to 7.85% (2013 : 3.50% to 7.00%) per annum.